mroam/weblinks/README.md

-See the gh branch which will host web pages.
+See the gh-pages branch which will host web pages to browse at mroam.github.io/weblinks/  .

-See my repo wannaweb for more instructions.
+See my repo https://github.com/mroam/wannaweb for more instructions.